 Keep it low carb

-This one-pan dish is often served directly on my dinner table.
-And I love this paired with a green mixed salad that quickly comes together while the shrimp are on the stove (and keeping an eye on them, of course).
+This one-pan dish is served straight from the stove to my dinner table.
+And I love this paired with a mixed green salad that quickly comes together while the shrimp are cooking (and keeping an eye on them, of course).

 And if you should have some leftovers of the Mashed Cauliflower, reheat it and top it off with these healthy garlic shrimp.
 It might sound like a strange dish to pair it with, but you can tell me later if you like it or not.
 I love it.